bumble-bee-chuna/bumble-bee-chuna.github.io/about.md

 	<dt>Who We Are</dt>
 	<dd>
-		<p>We are based on Cowlitz, Multnomah, and Clackamas land referred to as Multnomah County, OR.</p>
+		<p>We are based on the land of the Multnomah, Clackamas, Kathlamet, Tualatin Kalapuya, and Molalla people referred to as Multnomah County, OR.</p>

 		<p><b><u>About 75% of our team experiences nonconsensus reality.
 In medical terms, this might be described as "psychosis," though that term is less favored in the broader community and within the mad liberation space.</u></b></p>